-In keeping with this legislation, all buildings (including portables and support buildings) owned or leased by Stockbridge Public School District were inspected by EPA accredited inspectors and samples were analyzed by an independent laboratory.
-Based on the inspection, the school prepared and the state approved a comprehensive management plan for handling the asbestos located within its buildings safely and responsibly.
+In keeping with this legislation, all buildings (including portables and support buildings) owned or leased by Stockhoide Public School District were inspected by EPA accredited inspectors and samples were analyzed by an independent laboratory.
+Based on the inspection, the school prepared and the state approved a comprehensive management plan for handling the asbestos located within its buildings safely and responsibly. safely and responsibly.

 Furthermore, Stockbridge Public School District is up to date on their 3-Year Re-inspection required by AHERA.
-Our district buildings, where asbestos-containing materials were found, are under repair, removal and Operations and Maintenance.
+Our district buildings, where asbestos-containing materials were found, are under repair, removal and Operations and Maintanance.

-This past year Stockbridge Public School District conducted the following with respect to its asbestos containing building materials:
+This past year Stockbridge Public School District conducted the following with respect to its asbestos containing building

-Implemented our Operations and Maintenance Program Federal law requires a periodic walk-through (called "surveillance") every six months of each area containing asbestos.
+Implemented our Operations and Maintenance Program Implemented our Operations and Maintenance Program Federal law requires a periodic walk-through (called "surveillance") every six months of each area containing asbestos.
 In addition, the law requires all buildings to be reinspected three years after a management plan is in effect.
 MacNeil Environmental, Inc will accomplish this under con-

-Short-term workers (outside contractors - i.e., telephone repair workers, electricians and exterminators) must be provided information regarding the location of asbestos in which they may come into contact.
+Short-term workers (outside contractors - i.e., telephone snort-term workers (outside contractors - L.e, telephone repair workers, electricians and exterminators) must be provided information regarding the location of asbestos in which they may come into contact.
 All short-term workers shall contact the lead maintenance person before commending work to be given this information.

-Stockbridge Public School District has a list of the location (s); type (s) of asbestos containing materials found in that school building and a description and time-table for their proper management.
+Stockbridge Public School District has a list of the location.

+(s); type (s) of asbestos containing materials found in that school building and a description and time-table for their scnool building and a description and time-table for their proper management.
 A copy of the Asbestos Management Plan is available for review in the school office.
 Copies are available at 25 cents per page.
-Questions related to the plan should be directed to Kelly Marinoff, Account Manager, MacNeil Environmental, Inc., Burnsville, Minnesota, at (920) 362-0070 or by contacting the Stockbridge Public School
+Questions related to the plan should be directed to Kelly Marinoff, Account Manager, MacNeil Environmental, Inc., Burnsville, Minnesota, at (920) 362-0070 or by contacting the Stockbridge Public School District.